Carlo Goldoni: Theatrical career

 Goldoni thanked his critic, went back to his inn and ordered a fire, into which he threw the manuscript of his Amalasunta.

-His next play, Belisario, written in 1734, was more successful, though of its success he afterward professed himself ashamed.
+His next play, Belisario, written in 1734, was more successful, though of its success he afterwards professed himself ashamed.

 During this period he also wrote librettos for opera seria and served for a time as literary director of the San Giovanni Grisostomo, Venice's most distinguished opera house.

 He wrote other tragedies for a time, but he was not long in discovering that his bent was for comedy.
 He had come to realize that the Italian stage needed reforming; adopting Molière as his model, he went to work in earnest and in 1738 produced his first real comedy, L'uomo di mondo ("The Man of the World").
 During his many wanderings and adventures in Italy, he was constantly at work and when, at Livorno, he became acquainted with the manager Medebac, he determined to pursue the profession of playwriting in order to make a living.
-He was employed by Medebac to write plays for his theater in Venice.
+He was employed by Medebac to write plays for his theatre in Venice.
 He worked for other managers and produced during his stay in that city some of his most characteristic works.
 He also wrote Momolo Cortesan in 1738.
 By 1743, he had perfected his hybrid style of playwriting (combining the model of Molière with the strengths of Commedia dell'arte and his own wit and sincerity).
 This style was typified in La Donna di garbo, the first Italian comedy of its kind.

 After 1748, Goldoni collaborated with the composer Baldassare Galuppi, making significant contributions to the new form of 'opera buffa'.
 Galuppi composed the score for more than twenty of Goldoni's librettos.
-As with his comedies, Goldoni's opera buffa integrate elements of the Commedia dell'arte with recognisable local and middle-class realities.
+As with his comedies, Goldoni's opera buffa integrates elements of the Commedia dell'arte with recognisable local and middle-class realities.
 His operatic works include two of the most successful musical comedies of the eighteenth century, Il filosofo di campagna (The Country Philosopher), set by Galuppi (1752) and La buona figliuola (The Good Girl), set by Niccolò Piccinni (1760).

 In 1753, following his return from Bologna, he defected to the Teatro San Luca of the Vendramin family, where he performed most of his plays to 1762.